orkes-io/docs/docs/reference-docs/operators/get-workflow.md

 | inputParameters. **includeTasks** | Whether to retrieve the task details or not.
 The default value is false. | Required. |

-## Task definition
+## Task configuration

-This is the JSON schema for a Get Workflow task definition.
+This is the task configuration for a Get Workflow task.

 ```json